GoogleChrome/web.dev/src/site/content/en/blog/ta-strategies/index.md

   </cite>
 </blockquote>

-And I think this nails it.
-He describes it as becoming more confident in our tests.
-The closer we get to the users via choosing the corresponding testing type, the more confident we can trust our tests to have valid results.
-Or in other words, the higher up we climb the pyramid, the more confident we get.
+Kent describes it as gaining confidence in tests.
+The closer you get to the users by choosing a testing type that fits, the more you can trust your tests to have valid results.
+In other words, the higher up you climb the pyramid, the more confident you get.
 But wait, what is the pyramid?
-Don’t worry: we’ll cover this next.

 ## Determining test strategies: How to choose a testing strategy

-Remember, as a first step, we want to determine which parts of our requirements need to be insured to be fulfilled, and how we want to achieve that.
-The goal behind that is to find out which types of testing to use, and then, with which granularity of testing we can reach the most confidence while also keeping an efficient cost structure.
-Many people approach this topic by using metaphors.
-Let’s take a deeper look at the most common ones, starting with the well-known classic.
+As a first step, determine which parts of the requirements you need to check to make sure they are met.
+Find out what test types to use and at what level of detail you can achieve the most confidence while maintaining an efficient cost structure.
+Many developers approach this topic by using analogies.
+Here are the most common ones, starting with the well-known classic.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/btUEUtD2bmqNwX2DcH4j.jpeg", alt="A lot of shapes like pyramid, diamonds, ice cone, honeycombs and a trophy; representing test strategies.", width="800", height="450" %}

 ### The classic: The test pyramid